 Interviews

 The interviews were held with some of Restaurant Opium’s competitors to see how they use social media.
 The people that manage the social media sites of those restaurants were interviewed to see what works and what does not work for them on social media and to find out what their experiences were with using social media as a marketing tool.
 Marcel Kamphuis is an external social media expert hired to manage Hofman Café’s social media.
-The assistant manager of Mick O’Connells restaurant and bar, Stephanie O’Reily is responsible for the pub’s social media.
+The assistant manager of Mick O’Connell’s restaurant and bar, Stephanie O’Reily, is responsible for the pub’s social media.
 Mark Harmsen is the owner of King Arthur’s restaurant and bar and manages its social media pages.
 The full interviews can be found in appendix 6.

 Analysis